Project Summary

 Project Report

-Want to learn more about the Intergenerational Classroom?
-Check out our Project Report that outlines the study's details, including key findings.
+Want to learn more about the Intergenerational Classroom and its outcomes?
+Our Project Report outlines the research component of the Intergenerational Classroom, including key findings.

 Pedagogical Toolkit

-Interested in creating your own intergenerational classroom?
-Check out our Pedagogical Toolkit that provides an overview of key considerations to make when creating a university-based intergenerational classroom.
+Are you interested in creating your own intergenerational classroom?
+Our Pedagogical Toolkit provides an overview of key considerations to make when creating a university-based intergenerational classroom.